Oswego County TodayOswego County Health Department Reminds Residents To ‘Fight The Bite’

 AMCA recommends people follow the three “D”s to keep mosquitoes away:

+“Clean out clogged gutters, change water in birdbaths twice a week, keep rain barrels covered with a screen or use mosquito dunks to prevent mosquitoes from breeding in these areas,” said Oswego County Associate Public Health Sanitarian Chris Williams.

-The Oswego County Soil and Water Conservation District (OCSWCD) is once again distributing free mosquito dunk kits to be used in certain circumstances.
-The kits contain a larvicide and must be used according to the directions provided.
+The health department and the Oswego County Soil and Water Conservation District (OCSWCD) have partnered to distribute free mosquito dunk kits to be used in certain circumstances.
+Each kit contains a larvicide and must be used according to the directions included.

-Homeowners can pick up a kit with instructions at their local municipal facility or at the OCSWCD’S front door at 3105 NYS Rte.
-3, Fulton.
+Homeowners can pick up a kit at the front desk at the Oswego County Health Department, entrance B, 70 Bunner St., Oswego; at the OCSWCD’S front door, 3105 NYS Rte.
+3, Fulton; or at their local municipal facility.
 For more information about the mosquito dunk kits, call 315-592-9663 or go to www.oswegosoilandwater.com.

 The Oswego County Health Department conducts surveillance for mosquito-borne viruses that pose a risk to human health.
-Primary efforts focus on WNV and EEEV, which are the most common mosquito-borne viruses and pose the greatest public health risk in New York State.
+Primary efforts focus on West Nile Virus (WNV) and Eastern Equine Encephalitis Virus (EEEV), which are the most common mosquito-borne viruses and pose the greatest public health risk in New York State.

 All activities are performed in cooperation with the New York State Department of Health.
 They include training staff on mosquito trapping, identification and testing; consulting with health care providers and veterinarians on mosquito-borne disease in humans and animals; providing community education; and analyzing surveillance information to guide local decision-making on prevention and control measures.